Marin Family Weekend Fun for June 24, 25 & 26

 This open oak woodland at the edge of the San Pablo Bay wetlands offers us a variety of habitats to explore.
 We’ll head to a nice clearing at the top of the ridge where the kids can explore, while we let butterflies and other creatures come to us.
 Remember to bring lunch.
 This event is ideal for all ages.
 Meet at the Bahia trailhead near the end of Bahia Drive in Novato.
 For more info, visit their website.

 Sunday, 10 am–4 pm

 Children’s activities, wildflower display, walking tours, bird and butterfly sightings, plants, books, and crafts for sale.
 Each summer, Hallberg Butterfly Gardens invites friends and neighbors from all over to come to Graton and enjoy a day with them.
 Free, no reservations needed.
 Location: 8687 Oak Grove Avenue, Sebastopol.
 For more info, visit their website.

 Sunday, 2–4 pm

 This summer enjoy free live music from 2–4 pm every Sunday in front of the Clock Tower.
-Come and enjoy The Harmonics Steel Band: Caribbean Steel Drum Music.
+This Sunday: Allegra.
 For more info, visit their website.